-of the new M1 MacBook Air has generated plenty of hype.
-People refer to the new MacBook Air as M1 because Apple transitioned from Intel chips to their own M1 chips.
-Of course, many MacBook owners don’t care that much about the brand of the chip buried inside their machine; they want to know if the new M1 MacBook Air offers them more value for their money.
+of the new M2 MacBook Air has generated plenty of hype.
+Before introducing the M1 and M2 chips, Apple relied on Intel chips.
+Now, Apple uses the M1 and M2 chips to power new Macbooks.
+Of course, many MacBook owners don’t care that much about the brand of the chip buried inside their machine; they want to know if the M2 MacBook Air offers them more value for their money.

 How Well Does the M1 MacBook Air Live Up to the Hype?

-In addition, consider these other benefits of the new M1 MacBook Air:
+In addition, consider these other benefits of the M2 MacBook Air:

 - The fan-free cooling system also keeps the new MacBook incredibly quiet.